 Color – Dazzling Blue

 Pantone laid out a lot of stellar trending colors for 2014.
-From Radiant Orchid, which was in every retailer imaginable, Cayenne, Sand, Paloma and more, they all brought different strengths to the color palette to fashion in 2014.
-However, none of these colors quite captivated our attention like “Dazzling Blue.”
-Bold, bright and exceptionally sharp, Dazzling Blue appeared in collections throughout the year and we loved every minute of it.
+From Radiant Orchid, which was in every retailer imaginable, Cayenne, Sand, Paloma, and more, they all brought different strengths to the color palette to fashion in 2014.
+However, none of these colors were quite as captivating as “Dazzling Blue.”
+Bold, bright, and exceptionally sharp, Dazzling Blue appeared in collections throughout the year.

 Spring/Summer Trend – Bomber Jackets